Johnnie71/Johnnie71/ReadMe.md

 ## Hey!!
 My name is Johnnie 🤗

-I'm a Software Engineering graduate from Flatiron Academy in NYC 🌇!
+I'm a Software Engineer with a background in Architectural design and hospitality in NYC 🌇!
-Love being inspired by other creatives alike!
-Love learning new technologies and areas of expertise, because the learning never stops.
+Inspired everyday to add to my creative skillset!
+Love learning new technologies as well as how everything works as a whole together (DevOps, Enterprise Architetcure, etc).
 Currently an Application Developer Apprentice @ IBM.

 ## Some of my favorite things are...